Pregabalin Disease Interactions

 - PR interval prolongation

-Anxiolytics/sedatives/hypnotics (Includes pregabalin) drug dependence
+Anxiolytics/sedatives/hypnotics (applies to pregabalin) drug dependence

 Anxiolytic, sedative, and hypnotic agents have the potential to cause dependence and abuse.
 Tolerance as well as physical and psychological dependence can develop, particularly after prolonged use of excessive dosages, and abrupt cessation and/or a reduction in dosage may precipitate withdrawal symptoms.
 In patients who have developed tolerance, overdosage can still produce respiratory depression and death.
 Therapy with anxiolytic, sedative, and hypnotic agents should be administered cautiously and for as brief a period as possible.
 Addiction-prone individuals, such as those with a history of alcohol or substance abuse, should be under careful surveillance or medical supervision when treated with these agents.
 In addition, it may be prudent to refrain from dispensing large quantities of medication to such patients.
 After prolonged use or if dependency is suspected, withdrawal of medication should be undertaken gradually using a dosage-tapering schedule.